fastn-stack/fastn/Cheatsheet.md

 ## `enable_dark_mode()`

-This is FScript function.
+This is FScript as well as a standard ftd function.
 This function enables the dark mode.

 ```ftd
 -- ftd.text: Dark Mode